cockroachdb/docs/cockroachcloud/export-metrics.md

 <section class="filter-content" markdown="1" data-scope="aws-metrics-export">

 {{site.data.alerts.callout_danger}}
-The metrics export feature is only available on {{ site.data.products.dedicated }} clusters created after August 11, 2022.
-If your {{ site.data.products.dedicated }} cluster was created before this date, you must create a new cluster to utilize metrics export, or [export metrics to Datadog](export-metrics.html?filters=datadog-metrics-export) instead.
+Exporting metrics to AWS CloudWatch is only available on {{ site.data.products.dedicated }} clusters which are hosted on AWS.
+If your {{ site.data.products.dedicated }} cluster is hosted on GCP, you can [export metrics to Datadog](export-metrics.html?filters=datadog-metrics-export) instead.
 {{site.data.alerts.end}}

 Perform the following steps to enable metrics export from your {{ site.data.products.dedicated }} cluster to AWS CloudWatch.